frwololo/warnel-chawpiovs/README.md

   * shaders:
   * Announce.gd:
   * Board.gd: The board on which most "currently in play" cards are.
 Note that it is separate from piles such as deck, discard, etc...
-  * '''CardTemplate.gd''': The class that describes each card an its functionality
+  * **CardTemplate.gd**: The class that describes each card an its functionality
   * CfControlExtended.gd: General game singleton class in charge of loading cards database, running the game, etc
-  * '''GameData.gd''': The overlord of the game, centralized singleton that knows almost everything about the game
+  * **GameData.gd**: The overlord of the game, centralized singleton that knows almost everything about the game
   * GhostCard.gd: A type of card (extends CardTemplate) specific for "Make the call" to play other players' cards
   * OVUtils.gd: Utility functions specific to gameplay and scripting the cards
   * PhaseContainer.gd: The class in charge of moving phases through the game, going from player phase to villain phase, etc...